 Using the dirt that was already in the pot, I simply inserted springs of greens around the top of the urn.
 If you don't have a pot with soil in it you can use floral foam, or styrofoam, to hold the branches.
 For this first layer make sure the branches are coming out to the sides, and somewhat flat.

-Next insert varying greens inside of the first layer.
+Next, insert varying greens inside of the first layer.
 Add some more soil if needed.
-Then add more branches and working toward the middle.
+Then add more branches working toward the middle.

 When it was getting pretty full I added a few red barberry branches and some seed pods.